 A customized approach is used by the clinician, with the assistance of their clinical supervisor, based on the referral question.
 Services are available for individuals ages 3 to 89.
 Psychology interns receive supervision from a licensed clinical psychologist on the core faculty.
-In addition, all interns attend a weekly Assessment Group Supervision, under the direction of Dr. Kristin Callahan and Dr. Shane Bierma, to formally present and discuss cases.
 Interns are required to carry an active assessment case at all times throughout the training year with adjustments made to their caseload depending on complexity of cases assigned (average 1-2 per month).
 The majority of services completed through the BSC-AC are conducted in two sessions with additional sessions scheduled as needed.
 Results with appropriate recommendations are provided in 60-minute feedback session appointments within a month of completion of all aspects of testing including collection of collateral reports from caregivers, teachers, etc.